 Jewel Runaway Bay Beach & Golf Resort - Jamaica

 Jewel Runaway Bay Beach & Golf Resort became an all-inclusive, family-friendly resort in 2012, following extensive renovations to what used to be an adults-only retreat.
 Two years later, it lands itself on our list with a children's club (open to all ages), recording studio for teens (who walk away with their own CD), and a Laser Tag Ranch for the whole family to enjoy!
-The resort, located in Jamaica (surprise, surprise), recently opened a brand new spa, and in the near future, expects to add a water park.
+The resort, located in Jamaica (surprise, surprise), recently opened a brand new spa, has announced the opening of a water park in December, 2014.

 Insider's Tip: "Request a room in the Turquoise Building, which was completely renovated in 2012," suggests Andrea Guthmann.
 "Not only will you find new furnishings and stylish Caribbean decor, but you'll also have luxury bathrooms with multi-jet showers that resemble your own private water park.
 You won't have to ask your kids to shower on this vacation -- it'll be part of the fun!"